mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue/Readme.md

 ** Note **

-This CDK application creates MongoDB Atlas Free tier Cluster, as shown in above screen(No.1 & 2).
-You don't have to create it manuallay.
-Also, the url of the newly created cluster will be passed to AWS Glue job as a mongodb url paramter.
+The MongoDB URL of the newly created cluster and other parameters will be passed to the AWS Glue job programmatically.
+Update these parameters to your values (if required)

-Location details for "Spark UI logs path" and "Temporary path" will be determined automatically based on current logged-in account.
+Location details for the "Spark UI logs path" and "Temporary path" will be determined automatically based on the currently logged-in account.

 **Spark UI logs path:**